Suraj151/esp8266-framework/tests/fuzz/README.md

 # Fuzz tier

-Six libFuzzer harnesses over the parsers a peer reaches **before any credential is checked**.
-Everything else in the framework is guarded by a login; these are not, so a length field trusted here is trusted from an anonymous stranger.
+Eight libFuzzer harnesses over the parsers that read bytes nobody on this device chose.
+Most of them are reached **before any credential is checked** — everything else in the framework is guarded by a login, so a length field trusted there is trusted from an anonymous stranger.
+The rest read a reply, a stored table or a stored file, where the bytes belong to whichever server was dialled or to whoever last wrote the file.

 ```
 python3 tests/run_tests.py --tier fuzz                       # 60s per harness